-Rita O’Neill is a partner in the General Practice Group and has a broad-based practice that includes advising clients on mergers and acquisitions and securities offerings, and providing general corporate advice on disclosure and governance.
+Rita O’Neill is a partner in the General Practice Group and serves as co-head of the Global Private Equity Group.
+She has a broad-based practice that includes advising clients on mergers and acquisitions and securities offerings, and providing general corporate advice on disclosure and governance.
 She has advised clients in a wide range of industries, including apparel, financial institutions, healthcare and life sciences, semiconductors, telecommunications and transportation.

 Rankings and Recognitions

-- Recognized by The Legal 500 United States in 2014 for Private Equity Buyouts and Capital Markets: equity offerings - advice to issuers and managers.
+- Recognized by The Legal 500 United States in 2017 and 2014 for Private Equity Buyouts and in 2014 for Capital markets: equity offerings – advice to issuers and managers

 Professional Activities and Community Involvement

-- 1st Century Bancshares, Inc. in its pending acquisition by Midland Financial Co.
+- 1st Century Bancshares, Inc. in its acquisition by Midland Financial Co.

 - FilmYard Holdings, parent company of MIRAMAX, in MIRAMAX’s acquisition by beIN MEDIA GROUP

 - Tinicum Capital Partners II, L.P. in its sale of Enesco, LLC to Balmoral Funds

 - Ontario Teachers’ Pension Plan in its acquisition of PODS and in its acquisition of SeaCube Container Leasing Ltd

 - Versa Capital Management, LLC in connection with the acquisition of Sport Chalet, Inc. by Vestis Retail Group, which is owned by funds advised by Versa; Versa and Lubert-Adler in their acquisition of Central Parking; and Versa in the sale of Central Parking to Standard Parking